• WORKS

 And here’s how it works:

-Behind the Scenes: "The Midas touch" Flint MI 2020 by Eric Lee
+Behind the Scenes: "The Midas touch" Flint MI 2020

 In the fall of 2020, the stars aligned for me to paint a mural in Flint Michigan.
 A few of the star-aligners were Lindsey and Simone of Beauty & Brawn, and Flint Public Art Project’s Joe Schipani.
 We started with an exchange of photos depicting possible locations.
 Out of the options, one building stood out: